cilliagustin/projectportfolio3/README.md

 Following that, an input asks the user to select the information they want to get.
 If the user enters "game," a text with all the information regarding the history of the sudoku and how to play the game will be printed.
 If they write "app", a description of how to use the app will be printed.
 Here, colorama is used to highlight certain parts of the text, and the style board function is triggered using an example puzzle located in the text.py file to print a sudoku in order to show the user how the numbers are entered.

 The user can also write back to send them back to the main menu or exit to trigger the exit app function.
+The wrong input function is triggered if the entered input is invalid.

 #### Start app function
 This function is triggered when the user enters "start" in the main menu function.
 The first thing to do is use a helper function called run app screen.
 After that, it prints an input where the user has a lot of options to enter.
 The first thing that happens with the input answer is a try/except block.